-- Bayshore Boulevard Linear Trail — People refer to this trail as the world’s longest continuous sidewalk.
+- Bayshore Boulevard Linear Trail — This trail is the world’s longest continuous sidewalk.
 This isn’t just any sidewalk; it’s 10 feet wide!
 Enjoy a 4.5-mile stroll of scenic views along the bay and gaze at the mansions lining the streets.

 - Snow Park — Parks don’t have to be large to be worth visiting, even if it’s just a walk by.
 Snow Park is considered the world’s smallest park and is dedicated to Major E. Henry Snow, an influential figure in Tampa’s history.